Review into Division 105A of the Criminal Code

 - the interaction of Div 105A with other provisions of the Criminal Code, such as Divs 104 & 105.

+Submissions are currently open.
 All INSLM reviews are strengthened by public engagement and interest.
-The INSLM invites written submissions and asks that they be provided by Friday, 3 September 2021.
+The INSLM invites written submissions and asks that they be provided by Friday, 21 January 2022.

 Further guidance about making a submission, including accessibility and other content requirements, are available on this website.
 (Please refer to the submissions information on this website.)